kiss & release

 Video: reading This Poem Should Be Neither Seen Nor Heard at Poetry Street, a monthly community event, September 2017.

-In honor of National Poetry Month 2017, I collaborated with the Stony Brook Southampton Library to put together a trio of MFA student poetry readings.
+Reading at a National Poetry Month 2017 celebration at Stony Brook Southampton Library.
 You can see and hear us read here.